City on the waterfront: Europe's smartPORT is leading Hamburg into the future

 News on Hamburg's port

-International boost for Port of Hamburg
+Nearly EUR 2 billion for expansion of Port of Hamburg

 The Consent Management Platform (https://app.usercentrics.eu/) we use could not be loaded.
 This can happen if AdBlockers incorrectly block this URL.
 Some features such as maps, proximity search or forms, cannot be used this way.
 To use these features, please deactivate your AdBlocker or allow access to *.usercentrics.eu.